US healthcare executive fatally shot in ‘targeted’ New York attack: Police

 Police say killing of Brian Thompson, CEO of major insurance firm UnitedHealthcare, ‘does not appear to be random act’.

-Brian Thompson, the CEO of UnitedHealthcare, one of the largest health insurance companies in the United States, has been shot and killed in New York City in what one law enforcement official described as a “targeted” attack.
+Brian Thompson, the CEO of UnitedHealthcare, one of the largest health insurance companies in the United States, has been shot and killed in New York City in what officials describe as a “targeted” attack.

-Thompson was fatally shot around 6:40am (11:40 GMT) on Wednesday morning as he was walking towards the New York Hilton Hotel in Midtown Manhattan, dressed in a suit and tie, to attend an company investor meeting.
+Thompson was fatally shot about 6:40am (11:40 GMT) on Wednesday as he was walking towards the New York Hilton Hotel in Midtown Manhattan, dressed in a suit and tie, to attend a company investor meeting.

 He was taken to hospital where he was pronounced dead, according to the New York Police Department (NYPD).

-“This does not appear to be a random act of violence,” NYPD Commissioner Jessica Tisch told reporters during a news conference later in the day.
+“This does not appear to be a random act of violence,” NYPD Commissioner Jessica Tisch told reporters during a news conference.
 “It appears the suspect was lying in wait for several minutes.”

 Tisch also described the killing in a post on social media as “a brazen, targeted attack” and said police “will not rest until we apprehend the shooter”.